-Dr. Gottlieb’s investigations center on the physiology of congestive heart failure.
+Dr. Gottlieb’s investigations center on the physiology of congestive heart failure (CHF).
 This has included a particular interest in neurohormonal activation in CHF patients.
-Dr. Gottlieb was United States principal investigator for MERIT, an international beta blocker survival trial in heart failure patients.
-He was also co-chairman of the mortality committee of BEST, an NIH and VA sponsored study of a different beta blocker.
+Dr. Gottlieb was the United States principal investigator for MERIT, an international beta blocker survival trial in heart failure patients.
+He was also co-chairman of the mortality committee of BEST, a National Institutes of Health (NIH) and Veterans Affairs (VA) sponsored study of a different beta blocker.
 In addition, with the support of the local AHA, he is looking at the mechanism by which beta blockers may be effective.
-Other neurohormonal interests include investigation of vasopressin antagonists, adenosine antagonists and endothelin antagonists.
+Other neurohormonal interests include investigation of vasopressin antagonists, adenosine antagonists, and endothelin antagonists.

 Faculty members: Update your contact information and create a profile.